thedevelopnik/fitter/README.md

 ![Client screenshot](./fitter-screen.png)

+Currently not deployed as we cannot afford the AWS time to process 5 million tweets per day.

 New home repo for this project as it is rebuilt using Spark.

 See http://githbub.com/dsudia/java-twitter-api for current build in Spring.